-A lot of my email subscribers have written in asking about how to make money online.
-Some of you are trying out affiliate marketing, others are interested in Shopify, and others don’t know where to start but want to do something digital.
+A lot of my email subscribers have asked me about how to starting making money online.
+Some of you are considering affiliate marketing, Shopify, starting a business, or have no idea where to start.
+Many of you have no start-up ,cash but you do have access to the Internet.

 This is surprising because I talk mainly about self improvement rather than online business.

-Having said that, it may not seem this way since I rarely talk about it but I’m actually quite experienced in this area.
-I’m an information junkie so I’ve been exposed to almost every big name in the industry of “teaching people to make money online” and have consumed almost all of their free content (even though they have hundreds of podcasts, articles, and videos).
+Having said that, I’m experienced in this area since I’ve been trying to monetize my own blog for several years.
+I’m an information junkie so I’ve been followed almost every significant online business expert in the industry of “teaching people to make money online” and have consumed an enormousamount of their content (ehundreds of podcasts, articles, and videos).

 The industry is vast.
 There are over a hundred gurus out there teaching everything from how to make money from info products, Amazon FBA, eCommerce, Alibaba, online courses, webinars, your own physical products, affiliates, Kindle eBooks, online coaching, sponsorships, and so on.
-There’s Pat Flynn, John Lee Dumas, Derek Halpern, Chris Ducker, Ryan Lee, Jeff Walker, Ramit Sethi, Navid Moazzez, Frank Kern, Ryan Deiss, Jaime Masters, Amy Porterfield, Kimra Luna, Amy Schmittauer, Tim Schmoyer, Derral Eves, Sue B. Zimmerman, Gary Vaynerchuk, Bryan Harris, Brian Dean, Grant Cardone, Tai Lopez, Marie Forleo, Melanie Duncan, Rick Mulready, Jon Morrow, Jon Loomer, Roberto Blake, Stefan James (who I wrote a guest post for), Steve Chou, and more.
+There’s Pat Flynn, John Lee Dumas, Derek Halpern, Chris Ducker, Ryan Lee, Jeff Walker, Ramit Sethi, Navid Moazzez, Frank Kern, Ryan Deiss, Jaime Masters, Amy Porterfield, Kimra Luna, Amy Schmittauer, Tim Schmoyer, Derral Eves, Sue B. Zimmerman, Gary Vaynerchuk, Bryan Harris, Brian Dean, Grant Cardone, Tai Lopez, Marie Forleo, Melanie Duncan, Rick Mulready, Jon Morrow, Jon Loomer, Roberto Blake, Stefan James (who I wrote a guest post for), John Chow, Steve Chou of My Wife Quit Her Job, and more.

 Some focus on a specific part of the process (traffic generation via search engine optimization or social media traffic).
 Others cover a wider range but add their own personal spin (like a sassy female personality).